Moyes axed by Man Utd after season of failure

-LONDON Manchester United's succession planning for life after Alex Ferguson was left in tatters on Tuesday when manager David Moyes was sacked after 10 troubled months of failure and frustration at a club used to seamless success.
+LONDON Manchester United's succession planning for life after Alex Ferguson was left in tatters on Tuesday as manager David Moyes was sacked after 10 troubled months that brought failure and frustration to a club grown used to seamless success.

 Moyes, appointed with a six-year contract on the direction of retiring fellow-Scot Ferguson last July after 11 years at Everton, did not even get to complete his first season as the club's American owners, the Glazer family, ran out of patience.